-Dr. Sonia Dagnino is a Research Fellow in Computational Epidemiology in the MRC Centre for Environment and Health at Imperial College London, School of Public Health.
+Dr. Sonia Dagnino is a Visiting Professor in Computational Epidemiology in the MRC Centre for Environment and Health at Imperial College London, School of Public Health.
 She joined Imperial College in 2016 winning a prestigious Marie Sklodowska-Curie Fellowship.
 She was awarded her PhD in Environmental Science at the University of Montpellier for her work investigating sources of exposure to endocrine disruptors.
 She then pursued her research as a post-doctoral fellow at the United States Environmental Protection Agency in the National Research Laboratory and the University of Arizona working on the development of new untargeted mass spetrometry approach for the identification of biomarkers of exposures to xenobiotics in humans.

 Dr. Sonia Dagnino's research is focused on the analysis and integration of OMICs data in relation to exposures to xenobiotics and or health outcomes.
 She is currently working on the development of OMICs-based and complutational methodologies to characterize the molecular signatures of the xeno-exposome and the mechanism related to adverse health outcomes.